GoodNightGoodMorning/arabica/README.md

 # The CPU

-The CPU is implemented in [`arabica/cpu/cpu.hpp`](arabica/cpu/cpu.hpp) and [`arabica/cpu/cpu.cpp`](arabica/cpu/cpu.cpp).
+The CPU is implemented in [`arabica/cpu/cpu.hpp`](arabica/cpu/cpu.hpp).
 It supports the full CHIP-8 instruction set, including operations for arithmetic, control flow, and graphics.
 The CPU fetches, decodes, and executes instructions, updating the program counter (`pc`) and registers as needed.

 Key features:
 - 16 general-purpose 8-bit registers (`V0` to `VF`).